AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 >[!NOTE]
 >
->The Filter and Sort by options do not affect the Team Requests grouping.
+>The [!UICONTROL Filter] and [!UICONTROL Sort by] options do not affect the Team Requests grouping.
 This grouping is visible as long as you have work assigned to your team.

-For more information on accessing team requests, see the article [Manage work and team requests in the Home area](../../../workfront-basics/using-home/using-the-home-area/manage-work-and-team-requests-home.md).
+For more information on accessing team requests, see the article [[!UICONTROL Manage] work and team requests in the [!UICONTROL Home] area](../../../workfront-basics/using-home/using-the-home-area/manage-work-and-team-requests-home.md).

 ![](assets/team-requests-expanded-home-group-by-drop-down-nwe-350x314.png)